trainrush/trainrush/README.md

 > + I'm not a social person on my own, but I do like company!! feel free to approach!
 > + c+h is always welcomed ***if*** I'm alone.
 If not, just ask! it'll depend on whether who I'm with is comfortable!
 > + I like roleplaying and cats and lots of other stuff. :3
 <hr>

 <img src="Snapcat_Idle_1.gif" height=40px;> <img src="BYI_20260308102848.png" height=40px;> <img src="dotsies.png" height=30px;>
 > + I tend to flip between being very talkative, and very quiet. but I'll always be friendly!
-> + my memory is far from good, it is inconsistent.
-I may not always remember who you are. please remind me if you need!!
+> + my memory is very inconsistent.
+I may not always remember who you are. please, don't be afraid to try and remind me!
-> + I tend to space out a lot.
+> + I space out a lot.
 I may not reply or react immediately. please don't be afraid to repeat something if I don't catch it!
-> + I'm not great with cues, and can't always tell if I've done something to make someone uncomfortable. tell me if I do something! be blunt if you need!
-I assure you, I won't mind.
+> + I'm not good with cues, and can't always tell if I've done something to make someone uncomfortable. tell me if I do something! be blunt if you need!
+I assure you, *I won't mind*!!
-> + I often don't start interactions or reach out much on my own.
+> + I usually don't start interactions or reach out on my own.
 It doesn't mean I don't want to talk!!
 I'm just a very introverted person.
 > + <a href="https://tonetags.carrd.co/">tone tags</a> are appreciated, but not needed.

 <hr>